RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### The DrawBitmap Method

 The `DrawBitmap` method offers a versatile approach to represent SDRs visually, enabling the examination of their properties and behaviors.
-By converting SDRs into bitmap images, we can observe the activation patterns and interactions within the data, providing insights into the encoding and processing mechanisms at play.
+By converting SDRs into bitmap images, which can observe the activation patterns and interactions within the data, providing insights into the encoding and processing mechanisms at play.
 This document serves as a guide to utilizing the `DrawBitmap` method across different scenarios, highlighting its application with simple SDR examples as well as encoder-generated SDRs.

 ### Syntax